Skip to content

 - Membership in the Society shall be open to all interested persons by subscription to the society’s journal, Central European History.
 The dues of CEHS shall consist of the cost of subscription to the journal Central European History.

-- The Executive Board shall comprise ten members, as follows:
+- The Executive Board shall normally comprise ten (10) voting members:

-- As an ex-officio member, the director of the German Historical Institute, Washington, D.C.
+- The Director of the German Historical Institute, Washington, D.C.

 - The selection/election of board members/officers are as follows: